paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-two.md

 ### Updating Dependencies Manually
 All of these steps will run as a workflow with the option for a manual dispatch, but can be run easily manually on a local system.
 Running the steps manually will be thoroughly documented.
-Additionally, some of the steps can potentially be scripted and stored inside of the `<buildpack>/scripts` directory to perform the main steps of the `buildpack.toml` update process locally.
-This will replace the need for the `jam update-dependencies` command that the automation uses currently.
-Since dependency-related logic will live alongside the buildpack, it makes more sense for manual dependency-update scripts to live there as well in order to leverage code.
+The `jam update-dependencies` command will be stripped down to perform the `buildpack.toml` metadata update process.

 ### `buildpack.toml` Updates
 When a buildpack supports multiple stacks that require different dependency